Padinant/Virtual-Triage-System/grader_notes.md

 agent requires a knowledge base to be generated to upload the two files and then endpoint access keys can be generated to access the private access point URL.

+DigitalOcean uses the OpenAI API, which has become a standard interface for LLM APIs.
+This means that it should be possible to use the three `md` files and the existing OpenAI-API-using `llm.py` file to use a different service than DigitalOcean.